Skip to main content

 Keeper

-- Read the borrower's target sell (borrow) offer at
+1. Read the borrower's target sell (borrow) offer at X%.

-X%. - Find a target buy (lend) offer at
+2. Find a target buy (lend) offer at Y% and compute the target spread X − Y.

 Even when the target leg alone is unprofitable (X − Y ≤ 0 or below gas), a positive source-side leg can cover the shortfall and make the trade profitable overall.

-In the Migration Intent Ratifier context, the keeper can take on behalf of the borrower against a lend offer in the RFQ, executing as soon as the combined spread exceeds gas.
+In the Migration Ratifier context, the borrower has posted the renewal as their own maker offer with the ratifier; a keeper fills it permissionlessly, matching it against a buy (lend) offer in the RFQ as soon as the combined spread exceeds gas.

 Example.
 Borrower's target sell (borrow) offer at X% = 6% and a matching target buy (lend) offer at Y% = 2%.
 The 4% gross spread is the keeper's profit headroom.
 The keeper matches both offers atomically: the borrower rolls into the 6% target borrow, the lender lends at 2%, and the keeper pockets whatever remains of the 4% spread after gas.
 If the target legs alone don't clear gas, the keeper can also take a source-side sell (borrow) offer at e.g. S% = 3%; the callback repays the source debt at par, settling the keeper's source position at full term value and adding 3% of interest to the bottom line.